chandnarahul/dino_game_using_fixed_pixels_approach_only_selenium_and_java_used/README.md

-# This code plays the google chrome offline mode dino game
+# This code plays the google chrome offline mode dino game - First Try Using Pixels Only

+# There is one problem however, this code is screen resolution dependent, if your laptop is old and the screenshot image.width() is 500 then it will work.

 ## Algorithm:
 #### The code uses selenium to take a screenshot